Search This Blog

 6. I will get to meet new people every 7 or 14 days.

 7. T.V. broken?
 Light bulb need changing?
-Need to have
+Need to have the mattress replaced?
+No Problem!

 They will fix everything and apologize for your inconvenience.